shubhamverma-git/NEXT-RTK/next-rtk/README.md

-NEXT JS and RTK - STEP BY STEP
+RTK in NEXT JS - STEP BY STEP

 Main components of Redux are 'Action', 'Reducer', 'Store' and 'Dispatcher'.
 We keep 'Action and Reducer' in same file and that file is known as 'Slice'.
 'Slice' is a combination of Action and Reducer or (Action + Reducer).
 Slice is a collection of Redux 'Reducer' logic and "Actions" for a single feature in our app.
 But Action and Reducer must be of 'same feature' to make Slice works.